-5.3.8 Publishing drafts
+5.3.9 Publishing drafts

-If you want to publish an article as a draft (for friends to review before publishing, for example), you can add a Status: draft attribute to its metadata.
+If you want to publish an article or a page as a draft (for friends to review before publishing, for example), you can add a Status: draft attribute to its metadata.
 That article will then be output to the drafts folder and not listed on the index page nor on any category or tag page.